Nobcha/ArduinoLCM/README.md

 A certain East Europa electronics engineer found that this idea in along 1990’s.
 After then the Australian Ham magazine had picked it up as a technical article.
 Some there had been explanation WEBs but now they had been 404 not found.
-At that days AADE( Who might be a Booing engineer.) had introduced this circuit, produced, and sold these products for HAMs.
+At that days AADE( On his WEB he wrote that he had been a Boeing engineer.) had introduced this circuit, produced, and sold these products for HAMs.
 In Japan the Strawberry-Linux company had developed a clone and sold those for HAMs.